-We suggest the following list of supplies to be purchased or obtained by the caregiver that may be helpful in providing care in the home.
+Care Dimensions will order and manage any medical equipment needed, but we suggest a list of supplies to be obtained by the caregiver that may be helpful in providing care in the home.
+You will need to maintain an adequate supply for our hospice aides to do their job correctly.
 This is a basic list for all patients, but your hospice team may suggest additional supplies based on patient-specific needs: